 The djembe (pronounced 'jem-beh') is the goblet-shaped hand drum from West Africa.

 Djembe history is a rich and diverse subject, but it can be difficult to verify.
-Africans have long passed down their history by word of mouth and accounts may change over time.
-In this article we have done our best to gather together all the available facts.
+Africans have long passed down their history by word of mouth and accounts may change over time and across regions.
+We have done our best to gather together all the available facts.

 Where does the djembe drum come from?